dynatrace-ace/monaco-self-paced-exercises/docs/content/03 Configuration Variables/index.md

     >
     >The dot `.` in front of `rumPercentage` is also required as it's part of the format.

-4. Commit the changes
+4. Save the changes

 ### Step 3 - Reference value and assign a value

 Now that we have defined a variable in the JSON template, we can assign values to it in the YAML file that contains the instances of the template to be created.

-1. In Gitea, open the `dt-exercises/04_exercise_four/apps/app-one/_config.yaml` file, add the variable, and assign a value to it like shown in the snippet below:
+1. Open the `apps/app-one/_config.yaml` file, add the variable, and assign a value to it like shown in the snippet below:

     ```yaml
     # application-web